Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Learning-Aided Coverage Algorithm

 In this section, first, we propose an algorithm that enables robots to simultaneously learn an unknown spatial field and efficiently cover the most recently acquired estimate of it.
 The algorithm, which integrates GP-based learning and Voronoi-based coverage control, combined with the UCB sampling strategy, guides the robots’ sensing and movement, incrementally driving them toward a CVT with respect to the evolving learned density function.
-Specifically, this is achieved by alternating between a prediction step, which allows the multi-robot team to select new points sampled, and a correction step, which allows it to update the learned density to be covered.
-A detailed outline of the proposed algorithm is presented in Algorithm \ref{alg:SLAC}, where the non-decreasing sequence $\{ \beta_t \}_{t=1}^T$ is required to achieve sub-linear regret, especially with the UCB sampling strategy, e.g., \cite{calandriello2019gaussian,srinivas2012information,PCC_cov}.
-Specifically, we let

-with $\delta \in [0,1]$, which will be discussed in detail in the regret analysis.
-Note that the estimation step is based on O-RFGP, but can be directly replaced by GP or RFGP presented in Section \ref{sec:density-learn}.

-Then, we provide the regret analysis in the time-invariant setting, i.e. the density function $f$, as in \eqref{eq:true_density}, does not vary with respect to time.
-We define the regret $r_t$ at time step $t$ as the difference between the locational cost with current locations $\mathbf{x}_t$ and the optimal locational cost
+Specifically, this is achieved by alternating between a prediction step, which allows the multi-robot team to select new sampling points, and a correction step, which allows it to update the learned density to be covered.
+A detailed outline of the proposed algorithm is presented in Algorithm \ref{alg:SLAC}.
+Note that the estimation step is based on O-RFGP, but can be directly replaced by GP or RFGP presented in Section \ref{sec:density-learn}. {Note that the estimation step is based on O-RFGP but can be directly replaced with GP or RFGP as presented in Section \ref{sec:density-learn}.
+We define the cumulative regret as the sum of the $r_t$ at time step $t$ as the difference between the locational cost with current locations $\mathbf{x}_t$ and the optimal locational cost